 Heart Face Shapes

-Heart face shapes can maximise the potential of either cheek line height to strengthen their weak chin and jawline.
-Some added growth around the chin can aid this effect.
+Heart face shapes can maximise the potential of either low or high cheek line heights to strengthen their weak chin and jawline.
+Some added growth around the chin can also aid this effect.
+Overall, a longer and natural beard look would be better than a boxed beard style.

 Oblong Face Shapes